 If you wish to withdraw from a course(s), but not your complete registration, you may be eligible for a reduction of your original tuition charges based on the below refund schedule.

-Undergraduate students who withdraw from a course and are still registered for 12 to 18 course credits that semester will not receive an adjustment to their tuition charges.
+Important: Undergraduate students who withdraw from a course and are still registered from 12 to 18 course credits that semester will not receive an adjustment to their tuition charges.

 Percent Refunded based on the day in the Semester or Term in which you withdraw